 Terrible selfie, haha.
 The kids were a little nervous, so even though the boat had seats in the back, they insisted on cramming up front with us.
 Once they realized that the boat wasn't going to go fast or tip over, they chilled out and started having fun.

 It was a cloudy day with a light drizzle that came and went, but the temperature was pleasant and it was a pretty, quiet morning on the water.
+Camping in the islands can be fun, but be prepared for crazy weather!

 I noticed Shelby starting to doze off next to me and she finally conked out for a 15-minute catnap.